EmilStenstrom/django-components/docs/concepts/getting_started/adding_js_and_css.md

 !!! info

-    In django-components, using JS and CSS is as simple as defining the content.
+    In django-components, using JS and CSS is as simple as defining them on the Component class.
     You don't have to insert the `<script>` and `<link>` tags into the HTML manually.

     Behind the scenes, django-components keeps track of which components use which JS and CSS